AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 Use any external scheduler to run your report script on a recurring interval.
 The Analytics API has no built-in scheduling requirement.
 The date formula in the request body determines the data window.
 Your scheduler determines when the script runs.

-In the following example, a python script is used to combine both API calls from this guide into a single runnable script.
+In the following example, a Python script is used to combine both API calls from this guide into a single runnable script.

 ### Python script example